xuanmir/42/README.md

-# 42 Journey

----
-## Things to clarify before the next exam
+# Things to clarify before the next exam
 - Conversions between char and int.
 - Declaration and assignation of character strings and integer arrays on separate lines.